 Keyword: easy side dish, greek potatoes, holiday food

 In an 8 x 8 glass baking dish, combine water, bouillon, lemon juice, extra virgin olive oil, tomato paste, dried oregano, salt, pepper, and minced garlic.
-Toss the quartered potatoes in the mixture.
+Toss the potatoes in the mixture.
 (If the bouillon or tomato paste don't immediately dissolve, don't worry about it.
 That will happen naturally during the roasting.)

 Remove from oven and top with minced chives for garnish, if you like.